-Beyond the scenery and the castles, it's interactions with Welsh people that will remain in your memory the longest.
-Perhaps you'll recall the moment when you were sitting in a Caernarfon cafe, listening to the banter in the ancient British tongue dancing around you.
-Or that time when you were in the pub, screaming along to the rugby with a red-shirted mob.
-They talk a lot in Wales about hiraeth.
+Beyond the scenery, it's the interactions with Welsh people that will remain in your memory the longest.
+Perhaps you'll recall sitting in a Caernarfon cafe, listening to the locals chatter in the ancient British tongue.
+Or that time in the pub, screaming along to the rugby with a red-shirted mob.
+They talk a lot in Wales about 'hiraeth'.
 A typically Welsh word, it refers to a sense of longing for the green, green grass of home.
 Even if you're not from Wales, a feeling of hiraeth may well hit you when you leave, only to be sated when you return.